Sanaag-Resturant-website/sanag-resturant-website/README.md

 │
 ├── css/
 │ ├── common.css # Shared styles used across all pages
+│ └── index.css # Home page styles
+│ └── Menu.css # menu page styles
+│ └── About.css # about page styles
-│ └── style.css # Additional page-specific styles
+│ └── Contact.css # contact page styles
 │
 ├── about.html # About the restaurant
 ├── contac.html # Contact page (to be corrected to 'contact.html')